ImTheTom/OldSideProjectsCode/README.md

 # Side Projects Repository

-This repository is for just general code from my side projects that don't deserve a seperate repository or ones that I haven't forked.
+This repository is for just general code from my side projects that I created while at Uni from 2017-2019ish.